dynuporg/mtflycards/readme.txt

 25 jQuery-UI themes pre-installed and ready to be activated by a convenient selection menu.

 = Wordpress Theme Supported in this release =
-Twenty Ten, Twenty Eleven, Twenty Twelve visit support site
+Twenty Ten, Twenty Eleven, Twenty Twelve (visit support site for more info)

 = Responsive =
 display of cards products which adapt instantly to the width of the element that contains them.